The Master of Arts, Migration and Diaspora Studies welcomes its first students.

 Two new research-related events begin: Author Meets Readers, an event to introduce the public to our research, and Bagels and Banter, a roundtable discussion for faculty and graduate students.

-Master of Philanthropy and Nonprofit Leadership program created.
+Master of Philanthropy and Nonprofit Leadership (MPNL) and Diploma in Philanthropy and Nonprofit Leadership (DPNL) programs created.

 The first annual FPA Currents lecture is held.
 The lecture focuses on politics, policy, journalism, and current affairs.